lbormann/darts-caller/README.md

 *`-R / --random_caller`*

-The application will randomly choose a voice-pack on every match-start.
+The application will randomly choose a voice-pack.
 If you use this functionality, the application considers only most recent version of a voice-pack by finding highest version number (e.g: a-caller-v3).

+- '0' = random caller deactivated (use -C to set your favorite caller)
+- '1' = random caller for every match-start
+- '2' = random caller for every leg

-By default this is activated.
+By default this is '1'.

-*`-L / --random_caller_each_leg`*

-If you set this to '1' the application will randomly choose a voice-pack each time a new leg starts.
-By default this is not activated.

 *`-RL / --random_caller_language`*